nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the todo at the specified `INDEX`.
 * At least one of the optional fields must be provided.
 * Parameters given will overwrite the existing values completely.
-  * For example, giving 1 or more tag(s) in the edit command will erase all existing tags except the ones given in the edit command.
+  * For example, giving 1 or more tag(s) in the edit command will replace all existing tags with the ones given in the edit command.
   * `Coming soon in v1.5`, you can use `tag add` and `tag remove` to modify tags in a todo instead of only using `todo edit`.

 Examples: